Areso/mysql-clustering/README.md

 # mysql-clustering
-PoC solution for clustering MySQL base
+PoC solution for clustering a MySQL base

 ## vocabulary
-Global DB, the monolith - big monolith DB which I do have, stores users.
+Global DB, the monolith - a big monolith DB which I do have, stores users.
-local DBs, the shards - (non existing yet) DBs to store local clients in local DBs in the same region.
+local DBs, the shards - (non-existing yet) DBs to store local clients in local DBs in the same region.

 ## summary
 I have Global DB, which struggles with workload in 'high season'.